 Our relationships with trusted shipping carriers and our distributed inventory model guarantee 2-day shipping for all our customers, and our technology platform provides our customers full visibility into every stage of the supply chain, from inventory reception to last-mile delivery.

 What our customers have to say about our WaaS services

 Learn from these ShipBob customers the benefits of working with WaaS provider.

-For MDacne, personalization is everything, even when it comes to expanding their operations.
-MDacne is a tech-focused company, which means they needed a fulfillment partner that’s technology was agile enough to integrate with their tech stack.
-With ShipBob’s Developer API, they are able to build custom logic in order to ship personalized products with lots of variations in the kits.
+For MDacne, personalisation is everything, even when it comes to expanding their operations.
+MDacne is a tech-focused company, which means they needed a fulfilment partner that’s technology was agile enough to integrate with their tech stack.
+With ShipBob’s Developer API, they are able to build custom logic in order to ship personalised products with lots of variations in the kits.

 “We are growing really fast and won’t slow down anytime soon.
 With ShipBob, we have the option to use more of their warehouses to further reduce shipping costs.
 Because ShipBob has a lot of people to handle our orders and additional warehouses we can expand into, we can scale up with ease as we continue to grow quickly.
 If we ran our own warehouse, it would be much harder to hire people and we’d inevitably outgrow the space.”

 After Ocean & Co. generated over $2 million in sales its first year, they needed more inventory and fulfilment space.
 While investing in warehousing initially seemed appealing, they quickly realised it would be more expensive to do this, and would consume valuable time and energy better spent elsewhere.
 So they delegated warehousing and fulfilment to ShipBob.